Italkebby/Mazda-3-tape-md-aux/README.md

 Update 19/04/2024

 Finally I realize why after some time this Mod run into a BUG.

-Problem: After I pressed TAPE button, it shows "Tape play" but after about 30 sec it disappears.
+PROBLEM: After I pressed TAPE button, it shows "Tape play" but after about 30 sec it disappears.

 FIX: Make sure to NOT enable "RPT" function by pressing '1' button (could be repeat loop ?
 I have to check on the manual)
 ![Alt text](Problems/fix_30sec_audio.png)